Justin Moore (album)

-Justin Moore is the debut studio album by the American country music artist of the same name.
+Justin Moore is the debut studio album by American country music artist Justin Moore.
 It was released on August 11, 2009 by Valory Music Group, a subsidiary of Big Machine Records.
 The album includes the singles "I Could Kick Your Ass", "Back That Thing Up", "Small Town USA", "Backwoods" and "How I Got to Be This Way".
 "Small Town USA" became Moore's first number one hit on the Billboard Hot Country Songs chart in September 2009.
 Moore co-wrote all but one of the songs on the album.

 History

 This album was part of a special promotion called "So You Want to Be a Record Label Executive."
 This promotion placed Moore's music on social networking sites such as MySpace and iLike, where fans could make playlists consisting of ten songs, and the top ten songs that are picked were included on Moore's album.